gkazup/esp8266_watering_system/README.md

 Internet enabled smal scale watering system based on thinger.io

 BOM:
   NodeMcu Lua v3 development board based on esp8288
-4 soil moisture sensors
+  4 soil moisture sensor
-4 small water pumps
+  4 small water pump
   free thinger.io account

 Each motor is associated with a moisture sensor.
 Sensor data and motor state is sent to thinger.io for visualisation and remote controll